Enumeration of graphs with a heavy-tailed degree sequence

 \begin{thm}\lab{thm:heavyPowerLaw} Let ${\bf d}$ be a long-tailed power-law degree sequence with parameters $(n,\alpha,\beta,\gamma)$ such that $1<\gamma<3$, $\gamma\ne 2$, $\alpha>1/2$ and

 Then

 where

 which is $o(1)$ by the assumption on $\beta$. \end{thm} \no {\bf Remark}.
-For convenience, we omitted the cases $\gamma\ge 3$ and $\gamma=2$ which can be easily worked through if required.
-We also omitted the case for $\alpha<1/2$, even though the forthcoming main result will still apply under appropriate conditions, because those conditions are much more complicated.
-Weakened versions can be worked out if needed.
+For convenience, we omitted the case $\gamma\ge 3$ which can be easily worked through if required.
+We also omitted the case $\alpha<1/2$, even though the forthcoming main result will still apply under appropriate conditions, because those conditions are much more complicated.